Fenn's, Whixall and Bettisfield Mosses National Nature Reserve: Peat extraction

 From 1889, the English Peat Moss Litter Company started to build houses for its workers, using materials obtained from the Fenn's Bank Brick and Tile Company and had completed 17 dwellings by 1898.
 At some point, probably before 1914, William Smith sold his share of the company to George Wardle.
 Wardle employed around 50 people, but in 1914 there was industrial unrest, including threats to those who chose to keep working, and the works closed intermittently until the dispute was resolved.
 During World War I, the War Department commandeered much of Fenn's and Whixall Mosses, for use as rifle ranges, but continued to cut peat, which was used for bedding at a cavalry remount station located at Bettisfield Park.
 It appears that Wardle surrendered his lease to the authorities at this time and that Tom Allmark, the works foreman, worked for the military, producing peat.
-They established a peat works, known locally at the Old Graveyard, near to Bettisfield Moss and the railway line.
+They established a peat works, known locally as the Old Graveyard, near to Bettisfield Moss and the railway line.
 They clearly used tramways, since an auction sale of the works after the war ended included 2874 yd of Decauville railway track and 103 assorted wagons.

 It appears that the Old Graveyard Works was bought by a speculative company called The Bettisfield Trust Company.
 They obtained a lease from the Hanmer Estate in 1923, allowing them to work 948 acre for black peat, which was peat at the lower levels of the bog.
 The Midland Moss Litter Company also obtained a lease for the same area, but they wanted to harvest the upper layers for packing material, cattle feed, and animal bedding.
 The two companies were required to cooperate under the terms of the lease.
 William Henry Smith, the former partner of Wardle, was a director of the Bettisfield Trust, but details of exactly what they did are unclear, and they may have established a processing works for making briquettes and distillation of the peat in the Fenn's Bank Brick and Tile Works, rather than at the Old Graveyard site.
 The enterprise was fairly short-lived, as they ceased trading in late 1925.